wallrat/labs-redis-clojure/README.md

 # labs-redis-clojure

-This is Clojure client lib for [Redis](https://github.com/antirez/redis)
+This is a Clojure client lib for [Redis](https://github.com/antirez/redis)

 *Here be dragons!* .. or rather, Java.
 The client is a small core of java that implements the Redis protocol with a clojure API for Redis commands around it.